aerogear/offix/examples/conflicts/README.md

 Open [http://localhost:4000/graphql](http://localhost:4000/graphql).
 You will see the GraphQL Playground.
 This is a space where you can try out queries and see the results.

-Conflict will be triggered when version supplied as mutation parameter will be different than version that server expects.
-To mitigate that in GraphQL Playground please:
+A conflict will be triggered when the version supplied as a mutation parameter is different than the version that the server expects.
+To mitigate that in the GraphQL Playground please:

 1) Execute `changeGreeting` mutation.
 First execution of the `changeGreeting` is going to perform successful update.